siara-cc/esp_arduino_sqlite3_lib/README.md

 If you do not have the ESP8266 sdk for Arduino, please see http://esp8266.github.io/Arduino/versions/2.0.0/doc/installing.html for installing it.

 ## Limitations on ESP8266
 * The default page size of 4096 leads to "Out of memory" as the size increases over 500 records.
-Please use page size of 512 using the commands "PRAGMA page_size=512; VACUUM;", if you are planning to use your own sqlite3 files.
+Please use page size of 512 using the commands `PRAGMA page_size=512; VACUUM;`, if you are planning to use your own sqlite3 files.
 * Inserting records over a 1000 records gives "Out of memory"
 * These problems exist on NodeMCU as well due to low memory on ESP8266
 * Retrieving from db having 10 million records has been tested.
 But it needs stack space to be increased to atleast 6144 bytes.
 Please modify cores/esp8266/cont.h to increase stack size.